 -Driver capabilities (such as being able to stop abruptly)

 -Pavement friction (resulting in skidding and sliding)

 -Infrastructure (in terms of potholes and uneven roadways)

-All of these conditions can result in problems with traffic flow and an increase in car crashes.
-Otherwise capable drivers could find themselves being involved in a collision with another vehicle or in a chain reaction car crash.
+All of these driving conditions can result in problems with traffic flow and an increase in car crashes.
+Otherwise capable drivers and motorists could find themselves being involved in a collision with another vehicle or in a chain reaction car crash.

 While adverse weather is known to be a contributing factor in winter driving accidents, poor road conditions will not necessarily relieve a person of liability in the event that an accident occurs.

-Regardless of the weather, all drivers are required to follow Wisconsin’s rules of the road.
+Regardless of the poor weather conditions, all drivers are required to follow Wisconsin’s rules of the road.
 These rules establish safe driving behaviors in terms of:

-In addition to following state laws in regards to driver safety, drivers are also expected to reasonably modify their driving behavior during adverse conditions by following standard winter driving tips.
+In addition to following state laws in regards to driver safety, drivers are also expected to reasonably modify their driving behavior during bad weather conditions by following standard winter driving tips.
 Failure to do so could be considered negligent, making you liable for any accidents that occur as a result.

 According to the most recent car accident statistics from the Wisconsin Department of Transportation, there is a general overall increase in car accident injuries and fatalities during the winter months.
 Property damage to vehicles caused by these crashes almost doubles.

 If you or someone you care about is involved in a winter weather-related car accident or chain reaction car crash, our Milwaukee car accident lawyers can help.